Who are the Board Members & Judges?

 The DAB resolves disputes with outside parties such as state agencies, Head Start grantees, universities, nursing homes, doctors, and Medicare beneficiaries.
 In a single year, disputes heard by the DAB may involve as much as $1 billion in federal grant funds.

-Constance B. Tobias (Chair) was appointed as Chair of the Board on April 29, 2007.
+Constance B. Tobias (Chair) is a member of the career SES.
+She was appointed as Chair of the Board on April 29, 2007.
 She previously served at the Department of Veterans Affairs as a Chief Veterans Law Judge of the Board of Veterans' Appeals, as Counsel to the Chairman, and as a staff attorney.
 She received her J.D. from Cornell University and a Bachelor's Degree from Saint Augustine's College.

 Christopher S. Randolph was appointed as a Board Member on November 29, 2015.
 He previously served as an Administrative Appeals Judge on the Medicare Appeals Council.
 Prior to that, he was the DAB's Project Manager for the Fully Integrated Duals Advantage (FIDA) demonstration project, the Special Assistant to the Chair, and both the Director and the Deputy Director of the Medicare Operations Division.
 Judge Randolph was also a law clerk at the D.C.
 Board on Professional Responsibility's, Office of Bar Counsel, a prosecutor with the Prince George's County State's Attorney's Office, a litigator at a small firm, a solo practitioner, and an associate county attorney at the Prince George's County Office of Law.
 He earned his J.D. at the Howard University School of Law.